 6. Marigold

-A delicately complex two-color leaf and marigold floral design with its undulating vertical stripe effect are true Morris.
-Design originally from 1875 but still available to buy today as wallpaper and fabric in several different colorways.
+A delicately complex two-colour leaf and marigold floral design with its undulating vertical stripe effect is typical of Morris.
+It was designed initially in 1875 but is still available to buy today as wallpaper and fabric in several different colourways.

 7. Acanthus Portière